 What do you mean by email feedback?

 Email feedback is a process of collecting feedback through email.
-More often the email contains a link to the brief feedback survey questionnaire or sometimes it contains an embedded survey that is sent to the targeted audience.
-The respondents thus get a chance to open the survey and answer the questions in an unbiased manner or they can answer the questions by responding to the email depending on the delivery method chosen by the surveyor.
+More often, the email contains a link to the brief feedback survey questionnaire, or sometimes it includes an embedded survey that is sent to the targeted audience.
+The respondents thus get a chance to open the survey and answer the questions in an unbiased manner, or they can answer the questions by responding to the email depending on the delivery method chosen by the surveyor.

 For example, an automobile company is interested to know the opinions of the owners who have purchased a recently launched car.
-As the company has all the details of the customers who bought the newly launched car, it becomes easier for the company to send out feedback emails to them.
-However, before sending the email they created an appealing, engaging and thoughtful feedback survey using an equally trusted, reliable, and effective online feedback software.
-The feedback thus received not only helped the company to understand if the owners are happy with their car but they also understood the areas needing improvement to enhance customer satisfaction ratio.
+As the company has all the details of the customers who bought the newly launched automobile, it becomes easier for the company to send out feedback emails to them.
+However, before sending the email, they created an appealing, engaging, and thoughtful feedback survey using an equally trusted, reliable, and effective online feedback software.
+The feedback thus received not only helped the company to understand if the owners are happy with their car, but they also understood the areas needing improvement to enhance customer satisfaction ratio.

 Feedback is an opportunity to bring change

-We have been giving feedback every now and then whether it is about a person, product, service, or about an enterprise.
-Feedback has always been a vital part of communication irrelevant to whether it is given or taken.
-Effective feedback will always benefit the giver, receiver, and the wider organization.
+Whether it is about a person, product, service, or about an enterprise, we have been giving feedback now and then.
+Feedback has always been a vital part of communication, irrelevant to whether it is given or taken.
+Useful feedback will still benefit the giver, receiver, and more extensive organization.

 Asking for feedback is the first step to initiate change.
 By asking for feedback from customers, employees, stakeholders, or other entities, an organization is depicting the respondents how much they care, what they think, and why they want them to have nothing less than a satisfactory experience.